Physics with a Foundation Year BSc MPhys

 School of Mathematical and Physical Sciences

-The University of Sheffield is part of the White Rose Industrial Physics Academy.
-This partnership of university physics departments and technical industries can set up collaborations between our students and industrial partners through internships, year in industry placements, final year projects and careers activities.
+We are part of the White Rose Industrial Physics Academy (WRIPA), a partnership with other universities and technical industries.
+Our students benefit from collaborations with industrial partners through internships, year in industry placements, final-year projects and careers activities.
 WRIPA also organises the UK’s largest physics recruitment fair, where our students can meet potential employers.

 School of Mathematical and Physical Sciences